-For more information, contact us on: referrals@dawoodandtanner.co.uk www.dawoodandtanner.co.uk/dental-referrals/events
+For more information, contact us on: referrals@dawoodandtanner.co.uk

+Dentistry O DENTISTRY.co.uk

 Embracing implant dentistry

 It's impossible to stay on the sidelines, writes Andrew Dawood.
 Working with dental implants benefits your practice and your patients

 We are told all the time that 'dentistry is changing'.
 But for me, one of the great joys of dentistry is that it is always changing: there are new ideas, new techniques, new materials, new technologies, new ways to share ideas, and new ways to communicate.